-A hair system (also known as non-surgical hair replacement, hair bonding, or hair integration process) by any other name is a wig, toupee, hairpiece, appliance, weave or, to use the vernacular, a "rug".
-A source of great amusement to the fully haired, and the butt of a million bad jokes, the male wearer of a wig often live in a constant state of low-level paranoia and anxiety about his public discovery and subsequent humiliation.
-For some men and women, however, a hair system is a viable alternative to confronting the world in a state of balding.
+A hair system (also known as non-surgical hair replacement, , hair bonding, or hair integration process) by any other name are wigs, toupees, hairpieces, appliances, weaves or, to use the vernacular, a "rug".
+So when asking “What is a hair replacement system” there is no specific answer.
+A source of great amusement to the fully haired, and the butt of a million bad jokes, the male wearer of hairpieces often live in a constant state of low-level paranoia and anxiety about public discovery and subsequent humiliation.
+For some men and women, however, hairpieces are a viable alternative to confronting the world in a state of balding.

-Women seem to have been dealt a better hand than men when it comes to wigs.
+Women’s hair systems seem to have been dealt a better hand than men’s hair systems when it comes to wigs.
 Society is more accepting of females altering their appearance in general: makeup, cosmetic surgeries, Botox, hair coloring, and the use of wigs.
 Indeed, there is a certain glamour associated with singers and actresses changing their hair to reflect a changing personality.
 Be that as it may, it has been a slow process for our current culture to accept "hair systems" as an option for balding men.

 Now, however, this method has permeated our common lexicon ("I'm not only the Hair Club president, but I'm also a client!").
 So let us discuss the wigmaker's art, the types of systems, and the strengths and drawbacks of "borrowed hair".

 The materials used are of two main types: real hair and synthetic hair.
 There are currently no synthetics that rival real human hair; it simply lacks the natural texture, feel, and look of real hair.
 Of the sources of human hair, most are Asian, but European hair is more highly prized.
 Asian hair tends to be more coarse, and, when dyed to match the wearer's shade, tends to look even more so.
 Also, unless it is used in a full wig, there may be more difficulty matching the person's existing hair.